 Commitment 2013

-Choi Seung Hyun / T.O.P.
-(Iris, 71 into the fire, I am Sam) is Ri Myung Hoon a north Korean refugee that became a spy in order to have a normal life with her one and only family, her little sister.
+• Choi Seung Hyun / T.O.P. (known for Iris, 71 Into the Fire, I Am Sam) plays Ri Myung Hoon, a North Korean refugee who becomes a spy to lead a normal life with his only family, his little sister.

-Also starring: Yoon Je Moon, Cho Seong Ha & Park Sung Woong.
+• Also starring: Yoon Je Moon, Cho Seong Ha, and Park Sung Woong.

 Leave a Reply